Section Image

 Located in Chowan County

 Known for its 18th-century architecture, Edenton features an array of historic homes, from ornate Victorians and grand Greek Revivals to spacious American Foursquares.
 These styles stand tall over the town’s smaller cottages, Craftsman bungalows and Cape Cods.
-Properties around downtown sit close together on neatly manicured lots.
-Farms surround ranch-style homes in the countryside.
-A few streets offer waterfront living, and new construction is popping up across the community.
+Properties around downtown sit close together on neatly manicured lots, and farms surround ranch-style homes in the countryside.
+Some areas offer waterfront living, and new construction is popping up across the community.

 Parks, trails and the Albemarle Sound offer year-round recreation

-From visiting town parks to cruising around the Albemarle Sound, Edenton residents are often active and outdoorsy.
-“We have a lot of boating going on,” says Sawyer, who adds that fishing in Edenton Bay is a popular pastime.
-Residents can rent pontoon boats and jet skis at the Edenton Marina.
-Nearby, boaters can dock at Colonial Park to see the Roanoke River Lighthouse up close.
-The park also has a playground and open space for picnics and events.
-Baseball fans can pack the wooden grandstand at Historic Hicks Field to watch the Edenton Steamers, a collegiate summer league team, play ball.
+It's easy to live an active and outdoorsy lifestyle here.
+“We have a lot of boating going on,” says Rene Sawyer, the owner of Rene Sawyer Realty, who adds that fishing in Edenton Bay is a popular pastime.
+You can rent pontoon boats and jet skis at the Edenton Marina, and dock at Colonial Park to see the Roanoke River Lighthouse up close.
+Baseball fans can pack the wooden grandstand at Historic Hicks Field to watch the Edenton Steamers, a collegiate summer league team.
 Away from the bustle of town, Bennett’s Mill Pond appeals to nature lovers who want to kayak through towering cypress trees and enjoy birdwatching along quiet trails.
-The sandy beaches of the Outer Banks are within driving distance.
+The sandy beaches in Kitty Hawk, Kill Devil Hills and Nags Head are about an hour and a half away.
 “It’s really nice because you can go down there and spend the day and come back…You don’t have to spend money on a hotel,” Sawyer says.

 A history of floods and hurricanes